 Where will I live during the program?

-Housing in Ireland can be arranged with a host family or in a student residence.
+Housing in Ireland can be arranged with a host family.
 Please refer to the full list of Services and Fees.
-Participants should recognize that a certain degree of flexibility will be necessary to adjust to Irish customs and way of life, as well as the usual adjustment that comes with living with flatmates or in someone else’s home.
+Participants should recognize that a certain degree of flexibility will be necessary to adjust to Irish customs and way of life, as well as the usual adjustment that comes with living in someone else’s home.

 How does the placement process work?